gabyx/ExecutionGraph/README.md

 ```
 Here we simply add both input values ( `getInVal<...>()` return a reference) and store the result in the output socket.

-Now lets now build the main ingredient of this example: the execution tree.
+Now, let us build the main ingredient of this example: the execution tree.
 First we allocate the 7 nodes by
 ```c++
 using namespace executionGraph;